OctopusDeploy/docs/docs/deployment-examples/deploying-packages/index.md

 ## Adding a Package Step

 When adding a step to your deployment process, choose the **Deploy a Package** option.
-For more information, see the [add step](/docs/deployment-process/steps/index.md) section.
+For more information, see the [add step](/docs/deployment-process/steps/index.md) section:

 ![](/docs/images/5671696/5865908.png "width=170")